 Major advances are being made on how ciguatoxins cause human poisoning (J. Molgo, E. McLachlan, J. Brock, P. Hamblin, E. Benoit, K. Terao, C. Purcell, M. Capra).
 This research highlighted the usefullness of ciguatoxin as a tool enabling physiologists to understand physiological processes.
 The precise mechanism by which mannitol, the treatment of choice for acute ciguatera, acts to relieve the symptoms of ciguatera remains unclear.
 A double-blind clinical study of the mannitol treatment is being conducted (N. Palafox) but results were not available at the meeting.
-Clinical experiences with the mannitol therapy (D. Blythe, N. Palafox) continue to be positive and mannitol should remain the treatment of choice for acute ciguatera.
-Confirmation of the clinical findings would be assisted by the development of an animal model for ciguatera that responds to mannitol.
+Clinical experiences with the mannitol therapy (D. Blythe, N. Palafox) continue to be positive and mannitol should remain the development of an animal model for ciguatera that responds to mannitol.

-Clinical aspects and epidemiology of ciguatera While most of the clinical features of ciguatera are well documented, the long-term effects of ciguatera and how frequently these occur are poorly understood (T. Ruff).
+Clinical aspects and epidemiology of ciguatera

+While most of the clinical features of ciguatera are well documented, the long-term effects of ciguatera and how frequently these occur are poorly understood (T. Ruff).
 Follow-up research on victims is required to establish the true extent of long-term effects, especially the allergy-like reactions that can last after a single exposure to toxic fish.
 J. Pearn reported that ciguatera remains typically a poorly recognised and managed disease, despite the introduction of the mannitol therapy.
 QDPI maintains a database that covers 27 years of ciguatera cases reported in Queensland.
 An analysis of this database using recently developed statistical modelling approaches revealed major shifts in the species and the nature of the poisoning in Queensland (M. Chaloupka).
 P. Dalzell provided important insights into how ciguatera could be managed in the Pacific where it can be highly prevalent.

+how ciguatera could be managed in the Pacific where it can be highly prevalent.
 The legal situation with regard to ciguatera was also discussed at the Workshop by J. Payne.
-Duty of care issues and the Queensland Workplace Health and Safety Act could be pursued for a possible pursues of the property of successful court action against suppliers of toxic fish.
+Duty of care issues and the Queensland Workplace Health and Safety Act could be pursued for a possible successful court action against suppliers of toxic fish.
 Legal opinion was that duty of care issues would not be adequately addressed if the problem of ciguatera was not continually monitored and if upto date management options were not being implemented.

-Origin and identification of toxins involved in ciguatera Gambierdiscus toxicus is now widely accepted as the organism that produces the gambiertoxins which Gambierdiscus loxicus is now widely accepted as the organism that produces the gambiertoxins which are the precursors to toxins involved in ciguatera.
+Origin and identification of toxins involved in ciguatera

+Gambierdiscus toxicus is now widely accepted as the organism that produces the gambiertoxins which are the precursors to toxins involved in ciguatera.
 Indeed this organism may be the only source of toxins involved in ciguatera.
 T. Yasumoto reported the structure for the gambiertoxin GTX-4A (52 epi-GTX-4B), the major gambiertoxin produced by a Rangiroa Atoll strain of G. toxicus grown in culture.
 This study confirms that G. toxicus is indeed the origin of the ciguatoxins isolated from fish.
 Long and short range inverse detected NMR of CTX-1 confirmed the structure originally proposed for ciguatoxin (R. Lewis).
 The structure of a maitotoxin produced by cultured G. toxicus was also presented by T. Yasumoto.
 Maitotoxin is the largest non-repeating unit compound for which a structure is known.
 Elucidation of its structure represents a significant milestone in natural product chemistry.
-Maitotoxin's structure is only distantly related to the ciguatoxins, thereby ending speculation that maitotoxin may be precursor of the ciguatoxins lation that maitotoxin may be precursor of the ciguatoxins.
+Maitotoxin's structure is only distantly related to the ciguatoxins, thereby ending speculation that maitotoxin may be precursor of the ciguatoxins.